Some of the more technical aspects

 NOTE: Extinct alternative

-networks include:d name.space, AlterNIC, eDNS, WWW2, and others.
+networks include: name.space, AlterNIC, eDNS, WWW2, and others.

 Current Trends and

-Having started with bulletin boards (BBS) using terminal
+Having started with bulletin boards (BBS) over dialup using terminal

-access is now achieved using a web browser like Safari or Firefox with
+access is now achieved using any of a number of web browsers like

 The internet had a "gold rush" of sorts in the late '90s -